bravegrumpy/merther/src/misunderstood/chapters/08_Twisted.md

 George, then offered Freya a polite bow, and then continued, &ldquo;I *do* expect you to be on time to work tomorrow.
 Deliveries are behind with your absence.&rdquo; He then cracked a bit of a smile continuing, &ldquo;Keep him safe, okay?
 I don&rsquo;t trust him to do so on his own.
 You were right to miss work today.
 But next time, find a way to warn me so I can get somebody else to cover your duties.&rdquo;

-With that, Merlin cast misdirection spell on them both, leaving Gwen&rsquo;s cart of weapons in Leon&rsquo;s room, to be returned during training tomorrow.
+With that, Merlin cast a misdirection spell on them both, leaving Gwen&rsquo;s cart of weapons in Leon&rsquo;s room, to be returned during training tomorrow.

 </section>